evatikiotis/Kafka-playground/README.md

 Loaded into a Kafka topic (Removed in last version) Read From Kafka topic (Removed in last version) // Comment code,  Lose Tuples cause Time events.//

---HOW TO RUN
+--HOW TO RUN :
 Run FirstPAssMain
 Run SecondPassMain

---HOW TO RUN USING KAFKA
+--HOW TO RUN USING KAFKA:
 Run FirstPassMain
 Run KafkaMain
 Run SecondPassMain